BruceEckel/PolymorphismUnbound/presentation/slides.md

 ---

-# What can we do with this aggregate type?
+# What can we do with the aggregate?

 * If there's no intersection of either syntax or semantics, does it make sense?
 * Erasure in Java allows no behavior, only preserves exact return type

 ---

 # Code Reuse with Inheritance

 * Maybe conflating these should have been left to Smalltalk